+• refersTo: Interaction[1]

-- refers To: Interaction[1] Refers to the Interaction that defines its meaning. - argument: InputPin[\] The actual arguments of the Interaction. - actualGate:Gate[\] The actual gates of the InteractionUse.
+Refers to the Interaction that defines its meaning.

+argument:ValueSpecification[\]

+The actual arguments of the Interaction. {Subsets Element::ownedElement}

+- actualGate:Gate[\]

+- The actual gates of the InteractionUse.

+- returnValue:ValueSpecification[0..1]

+The value of the executed Interaction.

+- returnValueRecipient:Property[0..1]

+The recipient of the return value.

 - [1] Actual Gates of the InteractionUse must match Formal Gates of the referred Interaction.
-Gates match when their names are equal. - [2] The InteractionUse must cover all Lifelines of the enclosing Interaction that appear within the referred Interaction. - [3] The arguments of the InteractionUse must correspond to parameters of the referred Interaction. - [4] The arguments must only be constants, parameters of the enclosing Interaction or attributes of the classifier owning the enclosing Interaction.
+Gates match when their names are equal. - [2] The InteractionUse must cover all Lifelines of the enclosing Interaction that represent the same properties as lifelines within the referred Interaction. - [3] The arguments of the InteractionUse must correspond to parameters of the referred Interaction. - [4] The arguments must only be constants, parameters of the enclosing Interaction or attributes of the classifier owning the enclosing Interaction. - [5] The returnValueRecipient must be a Property of a ConnectableElement that is represented by a Lifeline covered by this InteractionUse. - [6] The type of the returnValue must correspond to the type of the returnValueRecipient.